boernerc20/SoC_Project/README.md

 2. **TCP-Based File Transfer:**
    - Establishes a TCP connection to the board’s fixed IP (default: 192.168.1.10) on port 5001.
    - For file transfers, it constructs a header (8-byte file ID, 4-byte file size, 4 reserved bytes) and sends the file content followed by an EOF marker.
    - For commands (e.g., “ESN” or “RDI”), it sends a small file with a command header to the board.
-Planning to open a seperate TCP port to avoid creating seperate files.
+(Planning to open a seperate TCP port to avoid creating seperate files)

 3. **Status Feedback:**
    - Displays connection status and confirmation messages on the console to indicate when files or commands are successfully sent.